dveksler02/dveksler02.github.io/webtabs/dataanalysis.md

 [Python Link](https://github.com/dveksler02/dveksler02.github.io/blob/main/python/NPL-Sentiment%20Analysis-DS105.ipynb)

-We can see the mean of the sentiment score distribution is roughly 0.75, contrasting with the star ratings distribution’s 5.0 (5/5).
-This suggests to the potential buyers that the overall satisfaction is still high, just not as high as the star ratings distribution, which is shown on the Amazon product page, shows.
+The mean of the sentiment score distribution is roughly 0.75 while the star ratings distribution’s 5.0 (5/5).
+This suggests that the overall satisfaction is still high, just not as high as the star ratings distribution shown on the Amazon product page.

 Another feature is the interquartile range (IQR) of the sentiment distribution is smaller than the ratings distribution, this suggests that the sentiment scores of the customers – the proxy for quality and satisfaction of the product – is very consistent.
-And as the IQR lies on the top part of the plot, it seems to suggest the product satisfaction rate is consistently good.
+And as the IQR lies on the top part of the plot, it suggest the product satisfaction rate is consistently good.